Herbert Mullin: Early life, education, and mental health issues

-Murder spree
+Murders

 By 1972, Mullin was 25 and had moved back in with his parents in Felton, California, in the Santa Cruz Mountains.
 His birthday, April 18, was the anniversary of the 1906 San Francisco earthquake, which he thought was very significant.

-Mullin believed that the Vietnam War had produced enough American deaths to forestall earthquakes as a blood sacrifice to nature, but that with the war winding down by late 1972 (from an American perspective) he would need to start killing people in order to have enough deaths to keep a calamitous earthquake away.
-It was for this reason, he later said, that his father, through telepathy, had ordered him to take some lives.
+Mullin believed that the Vietnam War had produced enough American deaths to forestall earthquakes as a blood sacrifice to nature, but that with American involvement in the war winding down by late 1972, he would need to start killing people in order to have enough deaths to keep a calamitous earthquake away.
+He later said that for this reason, his father had telepathically ordered him to take lives.

 On October 13, 1972, Mullin beat 55-year-old vagrant Lawrence "Whitey" White's head with a baseball bat when the transient looked at the engine of his 1958 Chevy station wagon after Mullin had pretended to have car trouble and pulled over, opening the hood.
 White had offered to help fix his car in exchange for a ride.
 Mullin dragged White's body into the woods, where it was found the next day.
-He later claimed his victim looked like Jonah from the Bible, and sent him telepathic messages "Hey, man, pick me up and throw me over the boat.
+He later claimed his victim looked like Jonah from the Bible and sent him telepathic messages: "Hey, man, pick me up and throw me over the boat.
 Kill me so that others will be saved."

-Mullin killed his next victim after his father "directed" him to kill his second victim as a sacrifice and also to test the hypothesis that the environment was being rapidly polluted and an earthquake was nigh.
-The victim was a female hitchhiker named Mary Margaret Guilfoyle (aged 24), whom he picked up on a highway.
-Mullin stabbed her through the chest while driving.
-He cut her abdomen open in order to test his hypothesis of pollution, took her organs out, examined them, and draped them on nearby branches so he could see them better.
-Her skeletonized body was only found after several months.